JorjaFox/website/content/posts/library/recaps/csi/meet-market.md

 ## Review

-Sara works the Dorton case, and 'bids' on a stripper's panties with her CSI ID, while looking to find where Margo died.
+Sara works the Dorton case, and calls 'bids' on a stripper's panties with her CSI ID, while looking to find where Margo died.
 She places an 'order' for Jesse and discusses Margo with him.

 Sara and Keppler look over the Miniature Crime Scenes.
 Keppler says that Grissom is a collector, and compares him to a serial killer he knew.